Clinical Practice Supports image

 • Reduce feelings of fatigue

-Although there are possible contraindications, research shows that physical activity is safe for most cancer patients and survivors with appropriate precautions and modifications, as needed.
+Although there are possible contraindications, research shows that physical activity is safe for most people living with and beyond cancer with appropriate precautions and modifications, as needed.

 Physical Activity and Cancer Lab (PAC Lab)